michaelfarrow/gatsby-framework/src/posts/2018-05-02-my-first-post.md

 * A named link to [MarkItDown][3].
 The easiest way to do these is to select what you want to make a link and hit `Ctrl+L`.
 * Another named link to [MarkItDown](http://www.markitdown.net/)
 * Sometimes you just want a URL like <http://www.markitdown.net/>.

-## Horizontal rule

-A horizontal rule is a line that goes across the middle of the page.

-___

 It&#39;s sometimes handy for breaking things up.